In this section you can find details of the Commission's research projects and reading lists on key issues.

 As a regulator, the Commission bases its decisions on a robust evidence base.
 We commission qualitative and quantitative research to support projects in our strategic priorities.
 The research subjects cover our equality, human rights and good relations mandates, and our seven equality strands.
 Information about our research projects and published findings appear across the site on issue-specific pages.

 We welcome specialist internal and external research enquiries on equality issues.
-If you have any such enquiries, any queries about ongoing Commission research projects or would like to request any hard copies of our research publications, please contact us at Research@equalityhumanrights.com
+If you have any such enquiries, any queries about ongoing Commission research projects or would like to request any hard copies of our research publications, please email our research team.

 Please note that we cannot:

-- answer queries regarding legal issues (but you can contact the Equality Advisory Support Service helpline for this);
+- answer queries regarding legal issues (but you can contact the Equality and Advisory Support Service)

 - send out quarterly newsletters electronically to all database members.
-These newsletters publicise EHRC ongoing research projects and provide summaries of our latest research publications.
+These newsletters publicise the Commission's ongoing research projects and provide summaries of our latest research publications

 We welcome new entrants to the research database.
-If you would like to come on to it, please contact us at Research@equalityhumanrights.com for further information about the database and to receive our most recent newsletter.
+If you would like to join, please email our research team for further information about the database and to receive our most recent newsletter.

 Religion or Belief Network

 In early 2010, we established a Religion or Belief Network for those interested in research on religion or belief issues from an equalities or human rights perspective.
-The network aims to:
+The network currently has over 1000 members and aims to:

 - promote links and partnerships with people and organisations interested in undertaking research on religion or belief issues

 We welcome new entrants to the Religion or Belief Network.
-If you would like to come on to it to receive future bulletins, please contact us at Research@equalityhumanrights.com for further information.
+If you would like to join to receive future bulletins, please email our research team for further information.

 Last updated: 17 May 2019